Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 # Insights Deep Dive

 ### Overall Hemodialysis Market Analysis:
-> In 2022, Medicare care payment for claims related to hemodialysis vascular access amounted to $898.4M, with the total number of patients serviced being 3.9M (a single patient can be accounted multiple times, this merely reflects the number of patient engagement).
+> In 2022, Medicare care payment for claims related to hemodialysis vascular access amounted to $898.4M, with the total number of patients serviced being 3.9M (a single patient can be accounted for multiple times, this merely reflects the number of patient engagement).
 This is a drastic decrease from the year prior ($1.1B, YOY -16.92%) and highlights a downward trend that began in 2020.

 > Despite the downward trend, the percentage of Medicare coverage has remained steady from 2017 to 2022, with an average of 28.26% coverage throughout the 6-year period.

 > ![image](https://github.com/user-attachments/assets/27b46e19-6971-457a-9754-bb921d35e7b4)